Nicholas of Japan: Japan

 On 2 July 1861, Nicholas landed at Hakodate, Hokkaidō, Japan, as a priest attached to the chapel of the Russian consulate in Hakodate.
 He had volunteered for the appointment to this duty, attracted since the day he noticed a poster calling for a priest for this chapel when he was a seminary student.
 After he arrived at the consulate, he studied Japanese and quickly gained mastery of the language.
 He studied Buddhism during the first eight years of his time in Japan, when, in his words, he "strove with all diligence to study Japanese history, religion, and the spirit of the Japanese people".

 While at the consulate chapel, he converted three Japanese, one of whom, a former samurai and Shinto priest named Sawabe Takuma, had originally come to his home to kill him.
 After conversion, Sawabe became one of the first Japanese Orthodox priests.
 In 1870, Nicholas was made an archimandrite and moved to Tokyo, and began an extensive missionary effort.
 He bought property on a height in Kanda Surugadai for his headquarters which later became the site of the see of the Orthodox Archbishop of Japan.
 Under his leadership, by 1870 the Orthodox community numbered more than 4,000 people, and by 1912 about 33,000 people and 266 Orthodox communities.

-Nicholas was consecrated bishop on 30 March 1880, as Bishop of Reval, auxiliary to the Archdiocese of Riga.
-While Nicholas never visited the city, the parish of Revel supported his Japanese mission financially.
-In the Eastern Orthodox Church tradition, bishops sign with their see, but Nicholas made his habit to sign as "Episcop (Bishop) Nicholai", without mentioning Revel.
-He presided over the consecration of the Tokyo Resurrection Cathedral in 1891, and was elevated to the dignity of Archbishop of All Japan by the Russian Orthodox Holy Synod on 6 April 6, 1907.
+Nicholas was consecrated bishop on 30 March 1880, as Bishop of Reval (Tallinn), auxiliary to the Archdiocese of Riga.
+While Nicholas never visited the city, the parish of Reval supported his Japanese mission financially.
+In the Eastern Orthodox Church tradition, bishops sign with their see, but Nicholas made his habit to sign as "Episcop (Bishop) Nicholai", without mentioning Reval.
+He presided over the consecration of the Tokyo Resurrection Cathedral in 1891, and was elevated to the dignity of Archbishop of All Japan by the Russian Orthodox Holy Synod on 6 April, 1907.